 The NYSDEC website statement on accessibility for the trail states the following: “The Kaaterskill Falls trail [g1] from the Laurel-House Road parking area to the observation deck is .3 miles of 7% grade with 541 feet greater than 8% (the slope of a standard ramp).
 The trail is firm crushed stone 60 inches wide with a typical cross slope of 1.25% and 376 feet greater than 2%.”

 The other thing you’ll notice about the parking area is that it is huge and has a handicap accessible and non-handicap porta potty.

 Besides being nice, what this tells you is that this hike is an attention grabber and you’ll share this place with lots of people and their pets.

 The trail leaves the parking area and enters a short but pretty section of white pine.
 It is only 0.3-miles from the trailhead to the overlook.
-The path is well drained and graded so is probably dry most of the time.
+The path is well-drained and graded, so it is probably dry most of the time.

 Continue on to the overlook.

 Follow the trail for another downhill for another 0.1-miles to the overlook.

 The view from the overlook is outstanding.
 Looking up and across the valley, you can spy Roundtop, a Catskill 67 peak, which sits just west of Kaaterskill High Peak.

 The upper falls crashing down to your left and the scene of higher peaks on the right.
 The depth into the gorge is awesome.
 If you’re lucky enough to be alone, spend as much time here as you can and “soak” in the experience as in the video below.